ycrc/PIL/_episodes/07-find.md

 `find`'s output is the names of every file **and** directory under the current working directory.
-This can seem useless at first but `find` has many options to filter the output and in this lesson we will discover some of them.
+This can seem useless at first but `find` has many options to filter the output and in this lesson we will cover some of them.

 The first option in our list is